-The College convened a working group of experts in the treatment of opioid use disorder in the spring of 2019.
-This working group has been tasked with assisting College staff in developing a new Recommended Practice Manual for the use of buprenorphine/naloxone in the context of Opioid Agonist Therapy in Manitoba.
-The College receives frequent requests for guidance on the issues the working group is discussing.
-The working group has thus elected to publish its recommendations, in the areas of care that generate the most frequent inquiries, below.
+CPSM convened a working group of experts in the treatment of opioid use disorder (OUD) in 2019.
+This working group was tasked with assisting the Prescribing Practices Program to develop a new Recommended Practice Manual for the use of buprenorphine-containing medications in the context of Opioid Agonist Therapy (OAT) in Manitoba.